AndreyGeonya/img-bfs/README.md

 Function <i>stop</i> stops search.
 Useful if you found a pixel that was needed and want to stop search.

 Function <i>skip</i> skips neighbors.
 When you call this function all neighbors of the visited pixel won't be added to the processing queue.
-Useful if you found boundary pixel of some image and want to continue search within the image, but not to go beyond its boundaries.
+Useful if you found boundary pixel of some shape, want to continue search within the shape and not to go beyond its boundaries.

 ## Example